 When you hear a good hunting quote, it sticks with you.

 Some are humorous, and some are serious.
 Some come from pioneers of our sport, and some come from those less interested or knowledgeable.
-Pardon the pun, but their quotes speak for themselves, and these are the ones that spoke loudest and truest for us.
+These are the ones that spoke to us on a deep level.

 "When he was young, I told Dale Jr. that hunting and racing are a lot alike.
 Holding that steering wheel and holding that rifle both mean you better be responsible." -Dale Earnhardt